Use

 The management hub for everything the platform knows and can do.
 Contains six tabs: Tasks, Rules, Commands, Knowledge, Workflows, and Assistants.

-Key topics: SLX management, creating tasks, defining rules and commands, managing knowledge sources, configuring workflows.
+Key topics: SLX management, creating tasks, defining rules and commands, scheduled commands (cron + Slack/email), Knowledge notes (authoring, resource scope, indexing), configuring workflows.

 Related guide: Building Operational Context — where Rules, Commands, and Knowledge fit together, including durable workspace setup and short-term release/change overlays.